daniel-beet/acme.sh.wiki-clone/notify.md

 SMTP_USERNAME="<username>"
 SMTP_PASSWORD="<password>"

-# acme.sh will try to use the system python3 (preferred) or python.
+# acme.sh will try to use the curl, python3, or python found on your PATH.
-# If it can't find one, or to run a specific Python interpreter, set:
+# If it can't find one, or to run a specific command, set:
-SMTP_PYTHON="/path/to/python"
+SMTP_BIN="/path/to/curl_or_python"

 # If your SMTP server is slow to respond, you may need to set:
-SMTP_TIMEOUT="15"  # seconds for SMTP operations to timeout, default 15
+SMTP_TIMEOUT="30"  # seconds for SMTP operations to timeout, default 30
 ```

 Ok, let's set notification hook: